 5 False Assumptions About Telepresence Robots

-It's easy to misinterpret emerging tech applications from product, purpose, and/or investment POVs.
+It's easy to draw some quick conclusions about tech applications from product, purpose, and/or investment POVs.
 There is always room for more clarity around "how it works," "why it costs that much," and "who is this really for?"

-1. A telepresence robot is essentially an iPad on a stick.
+1. A telepresence robot is basically an iPad put on a stick, with some wheels.

-Like any other product comparison, telepresence robots aren't created equal.
-There are the lower cost economy vehicles, and then there are the fully-loaded, premier vehicles that offer style, comfort, and user-focused technology options.
+Telepresence robots aren't created equal--and that's OK!
+There are the lower cost economy vehicles, and then there are the fully-loaded, premier vehicles priced to deliver on design, comfort, and user-focused technology.

-Consumer or small operation telepresence robots (aka iPads on a stick) offer a completely different set of features and pricing structure than one of our Ava robots.
-Ava Telepresence Robots are designed and built to offer enterprise business features and benefits like:
+Consumer or small operation telepresence robots (which ARE more like iPads on a stick) offer a completely different set of features and pricing structure than an Ava robot, for example.
+Ava Telepresence Robots are designed and built with features and benefits for enterprise applications:

 Full autonomy and collision avoidance

 Session scheduling and calendar features

 A range of camera/view options, including standing, sitting, and zoom-in options